Cholesterol Reducing Foods Fruits, Nuts

 Foods That Lower Cholesterol

-- Fruits and vegetables: Fruits and vegetables are low in cholesterol and saturated fat and high in fibre, which can help to lower LDL cholesterol.
+- Fruits and vegetables: Fruits and vegetables are low in fat, saturated fat, and fibre, which can help reduce LDL fat.

-- Whole grains: Whole grains, such as oats, barley, and brown rice, are a good source of soluble fibre, which can also help to lower LDL cholesterol.
+- Whole grains: Whole grains, such as oats, barley, and brown rice, are a good source of soluble fibre, which can also help to lower LDL fat.

-- Fatty fish: Fatty fish, such as salmon, tuna, and mackerel, are a good source of omega-3 fatty acids, which can help to lower LDL cholesterol and raise HDL cholesterol.
+- Fatty fish: Fatty fish, such as salmon, tuna, and mackerel, are a good source of omega-3 fatty acids, which can help lower LDL fat and raise HDL fat.

 - Nuts: Nuts are a good source of protein, fibre, and healthy fats, such as monounsaturated and polyunsaturated fats.
-These fats can help to lower LDL cholesterol and raise HDL cholesterol.
+These fats can help to lower LDL fat and raise HDL fat.

 - Legumes: Legumes, such as beans, lentils, and peas, are a good source of protein, fibre, and soluble fibre.
-Soluble fibre can help to lower LDL cholesterol.
+Soluble fibre can help to lower LDL fat levels.

 Add These Foods to Lower LDL Cholesterol

-Here are some specific foods that you can add to your diet to help lower your LDL cholesterol:
+Here are some specific foods that you can add to your diet to help lower your LDL fat:

-- Oats: Oats are a good source of soluble fibre, which can help to lower LDL cholesterol.
+- Oats: Oats are a good source of soluble fibre, which can help to lower LDL fat.

 - You can eat oats for breakfast, lunch, or dinner.